ssh and sftp client failures after updating openssh package

 Various options to address this are:

-1. For cases where a SUSE ssh/sftp client is connecting to a 3rd party SSH server, updates and configuration options have been added to will allow a return to the previous behavior.
+1. For cases where a SUSE ssh/sftp client is connecting to a 3rd party SSH server, updates and configuration options have been added which allow a return to the previous behavior.

 For SLES 12 or SLES 12 SP1, update to openssh 6.6p1-42 or higher.